Jorge-Assis/crudecompare/README.md

 # Crudecompare Dashboard

-### Overview
+### Overview and Project Motivation

 With this project I implemented a dashboard on a Jupyter Notebook to compare crude oil grades traded in the international market.

-My motivation for this topic related with crude oil grades is a result of looking for a process that could help oil industry professionals to quickly find answers to questions similar to the following:
+During my professional career in the oil industry, I realized that a key success factor of the business is the correct market evaluation of the crude oil produced and sold.
+My motivation for this project and topic related with crude oil grades is a result of looking for a process that could help oil industry professionals to quickly find answers to questions similar to the following:

 1. Given a certain crude oil grade, what is its best substitute?
 2. What are the main differences between two crude oil benchmarks?